Video Download: An Introduction To The Lymphatic System.zip

 What are the Specific Functions of the Lymphatic System?

-- Aids in apoptosis, destroying unwanted cells in order to recycle usable components and evacuate unwanted components.
+- Aids in apoptosis, destroying unwanted cells to recycle available components and evacuate unwanted elements.

-- Increases volume of T-cells in response to infection, in order to combat foreign dangers.
+- Increases volume of T-cells in response to infection, to combat foreign dangers.

 - Reduces inflammation